AmburgD/TextToBraille/README.md

 # TextToBraille
-// TextToBraille.cpp  By: AmburgD Start date: 12/11/21
+ TextToBraille.cpp  By: AmburgD Start date: 12/11/21
-//this is a converter that asks a user for an input string, then converts that string into a sentence in braille (specifically class 1 braille)
-// it will also accept file names so a user can read in a file and convert it to braille
-//class 2 braille will come after the project works
-//as by suggestion, this will eventually allow for output files that could potentially be 3d printable, but we are just going to stick to
-//getting the arrays to display for now
+this is a converter that asks a user for an input string, then converts that string into a sentence in braille (specifically class 1 braille) it will also accept file names so a user can read in a file and convert it to braille class 2 braille will come after the project works as by suggestion, this will eventually allow for output files that could potentially be 3d printable, but we are just going to stick to getting the arrays to display for now

-//Beta 1.0 1/20/22
+Beta 1.0 1/20/22
 /*
 * So far the project works, however it prints the braille tranlsation vertically like japanese writing and not horizontally.
 Fix coming in the next update.
 */

-//first release Alpha 1.0 6/13/22
+first release Alpha 1.0 6/13/22
 /*
 * This took way too long to actually come to a release build, but...
 * we have finally reached a release version.
 The current version allows for a user to type in a sentence and output the translation to a .TXT file.